muratk3n/thirdwave/en/tweets/2019/week34.md

 ---

-ja ha..
-Apparently some fixes were made for this prob during 90s, but things became even hairier.
+ha ha..
+Apparently some fixes were made for this problem during 90s, but then things became even hairier.

 "String Theory initially proposed to unify all the particles and forces in nature.
 But as it was studied in the decade following the